eduflornet/ckad-study-guide/03-observability-maintenance/README.md

 This part of the exam measures your ability to monitor, debug, and maintain applications in Kubernetes, and imperatives are your best ally for reacting quickly without writing YAML.

+Memorize the most commonly used imperatives: logs, exec, port-forward, scale, rollout, and restart.

+Practice quick debugging: enter a Pod (exec -it), review logs, and scale Deployments.

+Remember that probes and overrides can be defined imperatively, although the exam will often require YAML.

+Use kubectl explain if you need to remember configuration fields.

+✅ In summary: The most important imperatives are kubectl logs, kubectl exec, kubectl port-forward, kubectl scale, kubectl rollout restart, along with kubectl top for metrics and kubectl delete for quick maintenance.

 ## 🎯 Mock Scenarios